vegaprotocol/specs/specs/0000-market-making-order-type.md

  [mm-2-order, buy-volume=5, buy-price=96, order-time=16459]
 ```

-The system should refresh the market maker pegged orders, in time priority according to which traded first.

 *NB the actual values of the buy-prices and buy-volumes are dependent on the result of step 2 above and this example is not to test that, so don't try to replicate this with numbers, it's for illustrative purposes only.
 ________________________